jonaylor89/pythontut/Section2.md

 If you've ever been in a math class than the '<' sign should be familiar.
 The above function checked if number2 was greater than number1.
-If it was true than it runs the code under the if (print(number2)) If it wasn't true it would run the code under the else (print(number1))
+If it was true than it runs the code under the if (i.e. print(number2)) If it wasn't true it would run the code under the else (i.e. print(number1))

 ```python
 max_value(1, 10) # Calling this function prints 10
 max_value(4, 3) # Here it prints 4
 ```

-more examples to try and help it make sense
+More examples to try and help it make sense:

 ```python
 def are_they_equal(a, b):